Juhani

 development results and investments of the 1990's were also lost.

-Now after a few years' depression and disorder, TeliaSonera Finland
+Now after several years' depression and disorder, TeliaSonera Finland

 the top management or innovative approach.
 E.g. the company has

-strived for a formal ISO 9001 certification by quality experts and
+strived for a formal ISO 9001 certification within some isolated business areas by quality experts and

 the third party.